GoogleChrome/web.dev/src/site/content/en/blog/native-lazy-loading/index.md

 instead of deferring them entirely.
 It was discontinued in favour of [resource hints](https://w3c.github.io/resource-hints/).

-### How do I handle browsers that don't yet support this native lazy loading?
+### How do I handle browsers that don't yet support native lazy loading?

 Create a polyfill or use a third-party library to lazily load images on your site.
 The `loading` property can be used to detect if the feature is supported in the browser: